 Computer programs and apps

 There are many computer programs and apps that can help you with your studies.
 Programs for listening to texts and for help with spelling are installed on the computers in the computer rooms.
-You can also install them on your own computer from SLU’s software share.
+You can download and install the programmes on your own computer from SLU’s software share.
 Log in with your student account.
 If you need help, turn to IT-support.

 There are also several apps you can try out, such as ones that help with note-taking.